 "Manufacturing Skills Certification System PowerPoint": Jennifer M. McNelly, senior vice president of The Manufacturing Institute, spoke to a group of advanced manufacturers and other key stakeholders in Louisville on Sept.
 30, 2011.
 McNelly presented information on the Manufacturing Skills Certification System and its benefits for the workforce, educators and employers, as well as economic development.
 Click here to view the presentation.

 As of Aug.
 31, 2011, the WIRED65 Regional Workforce Partners has raised $275,000 in local contributions to match the $150,000 for the first year of the grant.
 Donors include the Brown Foundation, the Gheens Foundation, the Chase Bank Foundation, PNC Bank, Making Connections Louisville and the Community Foundation of Louisville.
-KentuckianaWorks, Greater Louisville’s Workforce Investment Board, is administering the two-year grant.
+KentuckianaWorks, Greater Louisville’s Workforce Investment Board, is administering the grant.

 Click here for more information about the WIRED65 Regional Workforce Partners and to get contact information for Cindy Read, director, Sector Strategies.

 KentuckianaWorks Welding Pre-Apprenticeship Training Program

 In 2011, KentuckianaWorks took its commitment to training workers for skilled-trade careers a step further by entering into a partnership with the Plumbers and Pipefitters Local 502 Union to create the KentuckianaWorks Welding Pre-Apprenticeship Training Program.
 The class of 15 men and women enrolled in the 16-week intensive training course.
 All graduates were accepted into the union’s metal trades apprenticeship program.